 |Availability||Good used market, some new FM transmitters still being built||Good new and used||Advantage: Tube|

 |Reliability||Dependent on brand||Dependent on brand||Advantage: neither|

-For some reason, the latest Broadcast Electronics tube type transmitters seem to have very long tube life.
+For some reason, the latest Broadcast Electronics tube-type transmitters seem to have very long tube life.
 I installed an FM20T at WYJB in Albany, New York, in early 2001 and it is still on the original tube, some ten years later.
-Same can be said for the 2005 FM20T and FM30T installation at WHHZ/WKZY, Gainesville, Florida.
-Those tubes shows no sign of giving up anytime soon.
+The same can be said for the 2005 FM20T and FM30T installation at WHHZ/WKZY, Gainesville, Florida.
+Those tubes show no sign of giving up anytime soon.
 I don’t know if that is an unusual trait of the transmitter or that particular tube.

 The above comparison seems to heavily favor a solid state transmitter.
 As a general rule, brand new solid state transmitters both AM and FM have advantages in almost every category except high power FM transmitters, where tube types still make sense.
 From a used transmitter standpoint, there is nothing wrong with a tube type transmitter, provided it has a solid state IPA.
 I have noticed the 4CX250B driver tubes most often used in FM IPA stages have markedly reduced reliability of late.
 I would also tend away from transmitter makes and models where the manufacture is no longer in business or no longer supports the product.

 37 thoughts on “Tube transmitters vs Solid State transmitters”